DidactHQ/didact-docs/docs/core-concepts/architecture/didact-cli.md

 ## Automate CICD

-It is very possible that you may want to automate various Didact-related tasks in CICD processes, such as GitHub actions pipelines.
+It is likely that you will want to automate various Didact-related tasks in CICD processes, such as GitHub actions pipelines.
 For example, you may want to automate deploying a flow library or automate installing Didact Engine on a given compute resource.
 This is one of the primary reasons that Didact CLI was created.

 ## Platform Updates